-CPC 20211 Certificate II in Construction Pathways, 240 hours (2 units in each Year) Category B Course Only One Category B Course can be used in the calculation of the ATAR.
+CPC 20211 Certificate II in Construction Pathways, 240 hours (2 units in each Year) Category B Course

 Construction is generally for students wishing to gain a HSC as well as developing a Career in the building trades.
 Construction can contribute to an ATAR.
 As well Construction students gain qualifications towards a trade in Construction.
 Construction is designed to enable students to acquire a range of technical and organizational skills valued both within and beyond to construction workplace.